sashakid/ios-guide/README.md

 ```objectivec
 [employees valueForKeyPath:@"@avg.salary"];
 ```
-KVC Collection Operators allows actions to be performed on a collection using key path notation in valueForKeyPath:.
-Any time you see @ in a key path, it denotes a particular aggregate function whose result can be returned or chained, just like any other key path.
+KVC Collection Operators allows actions to be performed on a collection using key path notation in `valueForKeyPath:`.
+Any time you see `@` in a key path, it denotes a particular aggregate function whose result can be returned or chained, just like any other key path.
 Collection Operators fall into one of three different categories, according to the kind of value they return:

 1. Simple Collection Operators return strings, numbers, or dates, depending on the operator.
 2. Object Operators return an array.
 3. Array and Set Operators return an array or set, depending on the operator.

 Simple Collection Operators

-`@count` Returns the number of objects in the collection as an NSNumber.
+`@count` Returns the number of objects in the collection as an `NSNumber`.

-`@sum` Converts each object in the collection to a double, computes the sum, and returns the sum as an NSNumber.
+`@sum` Converts each object in the collection to a double, computes the sum, and returns the sum as an `NSNumber`.

-`@avg` Takes the double value of each object in the collection, and returns the average value as an NSNumber.
+`@avg` Takes the double value of each object in the collection, and returns the average value as an `NSNumber`.

-`@max` Determines the maximum value using compare:.
+`@max` Determines the maximum value using `compare:`.
 Objects must support comparison with one another for this to work.

 `@min` Same as `@max`, but returns the minimum value in the collection.

 ## KVO